 - TCA § 50-6-204.
 Medical treatment, attendance and hospitalization — Release of medical records — Reports — Disputes — Reimbursement or payment of expenses — Burial expenses — Physical examinations — Pain management.
 [Effective on July 1, 2014.
 See the version effective until July 1, 2014.]

-Chiropractors for injuries after July 1, 2014 are no longer site link required to be on a panel for an injury to a back.
+Chiropractors for injuries after July 1, 2014 are no longer check my blog required to be on a panel for an injury to a back.
 An employer may include a chiropractor on a panel.
 If selected they will have the same authority and duties as any other Authorized Treating Physician.
 (Including Referrals)

 Treatments by a Chiropractor for injuries occurring after July 1, 2014 are no longer limited to twelve (12) visits.
 Chiropractic treatment is very valuable in established ongoing treatment for injuries, however caution should be used on initial treatment immediately after an injury.
 Most reputable Chiropractors will recognize these situations and defer treatment to a Medical Doctor.